John Vanbiesbrouck: Junior and minor leagues

-While playing midget level hockey, Vanbiesbrouck joined the Little Caesars hockey club, a travel ice hockey team in Detroit.
+While playing midget level hockey, Vanbiesbrouck joined the Little Caesars hockey club, a minor ice hockey team in Detroit.
 During a tournament in Toronto, Vanbiesbrouck lost his jersey and was forced to wear a teammate's uniform.
 He played well in the tournament with junior scouts in attendance.
 Since Vanbiesbrouck wore another player's jersey, he went undrafted in the midget draft, while the player whose jersey he wore was drafted in the fourth round.
 After being unclaimed in the draft, Vanbiesbrouck was offered a try-out with the Sault Ste.
 Marie Greyhounds, members of the Ontario Major Junior Hockey League (OMJHL), which later became the Ontario Hockey League (OHL).
 At the try-out, he made the team over several other players, and became the starting goaltender for the Greyhounds.
 Vanbiesbrouck played in 56 games and compiled a 31–16–1 record during his first season in Sault Ste.
 Marie.
 Following the 1980–81 season, he was drafted in the fourth round, 72nd overall, of the NHL Draft by the New York Rangers.

 On December 5, 1981, just months after being drafted, Vanbiesbrouck made his professional debut with the Rangers as an emergency call-up.
 He helped defeat the Colorado Rockies 2–1.
 Despite only allowing one goal and earning his first NHL win, the Rangers decided to return him to Sault Ste.
 Marie, a move intended to aid his development.
 He finished the year with a 12–12–2 record for the Greyhounds and made his first international appearance, representing the United States at the 1982 World Junior Championships.
 He played one more season for the Greyhounds, playing 62 games winning 39 of them and being named to OHL second All-Star team.

 Following his career with the Greyhounds, Vanbiesbrouck moved on to the minor leagues, joining the Central Hockey League's (CHL) Tulsa Oilers.
 During the 1983–84 season, his first with the Oilers, the ownership group was unable to sustain the team.
 They went bankrupt, were taken over by the league, and forced to play their remaining games on the road.
 After losing their home rink the team was housed in Denver, Colorado where they shared a practice facility with the University of Denver and fellow CHL team the Colorado Flames.
 The lack of ice time often forced the Oilers to practice in a shopping mall where they were not allowed to shoot pucks.
 For extra practice, Vanbiesbrouck had tennis balls hit at him in the parking lot.
 Despite all the adversity, the Oilers won the Adams Cup as league champions.
 Meanwhile, Vanbiesbrouck won the Terry Sawchuk Award, with back-up Ron Scott, for fewest goals against in the league and shared CHL MVP honors with Bruce Affleck by winning the Tommy Ivan Trophy.